British Choirs on the Net

 • Amici Del Canto, Llandudno, North Wales We are a festival-winning chamber choir and instrumental ensemble founded in 2005 and comprised of music professionals and students.
 Our repertoire is very wide and varied but we specialise in Baroque and Renaissance choral music.
 We have performed internationally; most notably for Holy Mass at St. Peter’s Basilica at The Vatican in Rome.

-• Andante Chamber Choir, Berwick A 20 voice a-cappella Chamber choir formed in 2007in the Scottish Borders.
+• Andante Chamber Choir, Coldstream, Scotland A 20 voice a-cappella Chamber choir formed in 2007in the Scottish Borders.
 We are active in England - Northumberland and Scotland - Scottish Borders.

 • Andover Museum Loft Singers, Hampshire The Andover Museum Loft Singers, so called because our main practice venue is the upper room of the Andover Museum of the Iron Age, were formed in 1996 following a TAPS community project in Wherwell, a village near to Andover.
 The choir sings in three or four part unaccompanied harmony in a style that borrows much from the “West Gallery” and other largely rural singing traditions such as that exemplified by the Copper family of West Sussex.
 Much of its repertoire is local and is arranged for unaccompanied voices by local musicians.